ethereum/consensus-specs/specs/phase0/beacon-chain.md

 #### `PendingAttestation`

-After the chain processes an Attestation, it saves this information about it until the end of the epoch, and attestation-related balance updates and consensus updates are processed at the end of the epoch for all attestations at once.
+After the chain processes an `Attestation`, it saves this information about it until the end of the epoch, and attestation-related balance updates and consensus updates are processed at the end of the epoch for all attestations at once.

 ```python
 class PendingAttestation(Container):